framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 **Swirl scale**
 Introduces swirl to bokeh, useful for Helios-style swirly bokeh.
-*This feature is currently not working as intended.*
+*This feature is not currently working as intended.*

 **Fringing scale**
-Modifies how much the inner rings are darkened to introduce fringing to the bokeh.
+Modifies how much the outer rings are brightened to introduce fringing to the bokeh.

 **Fringing power**
 Modifies the falloff of the darkening to sharpen the fringing.